dikshyam/Dikshya-s-Websitw/content/home/academiaexperience.md

 weight = 50  # Order that this section will appear.

 title = "Experience"
-subtitle = "All about the ACADEMICS"
+subtitle = "in the Academics"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format